water leaving areas of agricultural land use, usually enriched in nutrients, sediment, and agricultural chemicals.

 a community of living things and the environment in which they live.

-ecosystem-based management (EBM)
+ecosystem-based fisheries management (EBFM)

 approach to fisheries management that that integrates ecosystem impacts into the management of fisheries.
 Thus, habitat, predators, and prey of the target species, as well as other ecosystem components and interactions, are taken into account in managing fisheries.
 This approach both ensures that ecosystems will be sustained, and provides the foundation for long-term sustainability of fisheries.

-ecosystem-based management (EBM) tool
+ecosystem-based fisheries management (EBM) tool

-software or another highly documented method that can help implement EBM by providing models of ecosystems or key ecosystem processes; generating scenarios illustrating the consequences of different management decisions on natural resources and the economy; or facilitating stakeholder involvement in planning processes.
+software or another highly documented method that can help implement EBFM by providing models of ecosystems or key ecosystem processes; generating scenarios illustrating the consequences of different management decisions on natural resources and the economy; or facilitating stakeholder involvement in planning processes.

 an abnormal warming of surface ocean waters in the eastern tropical Pacific.
 This climatic phenomenon occurs somewhat irregularly, but generally every 3 to 7 years, beginning around Christmastime (El Niño means Christ child).
 El Niño involves seasonal changes in the direction of the tropical winds over the Pacific and abnormally warm surface ocean temperatures; these changes can disrupt weather patterns and the migration habits of fish.